cu-ecen-aeld/final-project-vizdr/README.md

-# ECEA 5305-5307 final project
+# Advanced Embedded Linux Development - ECEA 5305-5307 final project

-This is Yocto part of the project for reciver and indicator board - Raspberry Pi 4B
+This repo is Yocto part of the project for reciver and indicator board - Raspberry Pi 4B

 The Yocto part of the project  for sender board - Raspberry Pi Zero 2 WH is [here](https://github.com/vizdr/final-project-assignment-vladzdravkov)

 ## Project Overview

-Wiki Page with the project overview can be found [here](https://github.com/cu-ecen-aeld/final-project-vizdr/wiki)
+Wiki Page with the entire project overview can be found [here](https://github.com/cu-ecen-aeld/final-project-vizdr/wiki)